 Nothing is harder than trying to decipher blueprints to understand how everything in your home design will ultimately come together.
 Getting a sense of scale and proportion can be a huge challenge because home plans tend to have varying amounts of roominess.

-For example, a bedroom can legally be as small as 7ft wide but we never design plans that small because it's really just too tight unless used purely as a nursery.
-We find that bedrooms are best suited to be 10-15ft wide which gives plenty of room for a queen bed frame with side-tables and room to walk around.
-Still, 10-15ft can be a significant range - some people may find that 10ft is too tight while others find it is just right.
+For example, a bedroom can legally be as small as 7ft wide, but we find that bedrooms are best suited to be 10-18ft wide which gives plenty of room for a queen bed frame with side-tables and room to walk around.
+But 10-18ft can be a significant range - some people may find that 10ft is too tight while others find it is just right.

 As a solution, we came up with a creative way for you to get a sense of exactly what you're looking for before you build.